* Euro drops below $1.14 after PMI surveys disappoint

 The European Central Bank holds its monetary policy meeting on Thursday, and investors will be looking for any comments about the deepening row between the European Union and Italy over Rome’s budget.

-The Canadian dollar fell by 0.76 percent on Wednesday morning after the country’s central bank raised interest rates as expected and said more hikes would be needed to keep inflation in check.
+The Canadian dollar fell by 0.76 percent on Wednesday morning following the country’s central bank raised interest rates as expected and said more hikes would be needed to keep inflation in check.
+The loonie had retraced some of its losses by midday.

 The Bank of Canada - which has now lifted rates five times since July 2017 as the economy strengthens - tweaked its standard language on future hikes, dropping previous references to the gradual pace of tightening.